Screening and diagnosis for HIVHIV testing; HIV screening; HIV screening test; HIV confirmatory test

 A positive result on a screening test does not confirm that the person has HIV infection.
 More tests are needed to confirm HIV infection.

 A negative test result does not rule out HIV infection.
 There is a period of time, called the window period, between HIV infection and the appearance of anti-HIV antibodies.
-During this period, antibodies and antigen may not be measured.
+During this period, antibodies and antigens may not be measured.

 If a person might have acute or primary HIV infection and is in the window period, a negative screening test doesn't rule out HIV infection.
 Follow-up tests for HIV are needed.